TreacherousDev/GitHub-Tetris/README.md

 # GitHub-Tetris
-GitHub Tetris is a Browser Extension that lets you play Tnake on your GitHub Contribution Graph
+GitHub Tetris is a Browser Extension that lets you play Tetris on your GitHub Contribution Graph

 ## How to Play